+- costs and environmental impacts.
+The EEOS has a distinct focus on assisting those experiencing fuel poverty.

-- So Energy works within the GB Energy Company Obligation (ECO) and the Great British Insulation Scheme (GBIS) to promote measures that improve the ability of low-income, fuel-poor and vulnerable households to heat their homes.
-This includes actions that result in reduced energy usage, such as installing insulation or upgrading heating systems.
-So Energy expects to spend more than £300m (between 2024 and 2030) in delivering energy efficiency measures to over 30,000 lower income homes. - Across Ireland, Northern Ireland and GB, ESB's Smart Energy Services business serves the wider industrial and commercial sector by providing expertise in energy efficiency, energy management and low carbon technologies through long-term partnership arrangements. - We provide inspiration and practical advice to all energy consumers through various media campaigns and our digital platforms across all our business lines.
+- So Energy works within the GB

+Energy Company Obligation (ECO)

+and the Great British Insulation

+Scheme (GBIS) to promote measures

+that improve the ability of low-income,

+fuel-poor and vulnerable households

+to heat their homes.
+This includes

+actions that result in reduced energy

+usage, such as installing insulation

+or upgrading heating systems.
+So

+Energy expects to spend more than

+\$300m (between 2024 and 2030) in

+delivering energy efficiency measures

+to over 30,000 lower income homes.

+- Across Ireland, Northern Ireland and GB, ESB's Smart Energy Services business serves the wider industrial and commercial sector by providing expertise in energy efficiency, energy management and low carbon technologies through long-term partnership arrangements.

+- We provide inspiration and practical advice to all energy consumers through various media campaigns and our digital platforms across all our business lines.